Cholestasis

 Intrahepatic cholestasis -- which occurs inside the liver -- can be caused by sepsis, bacterial abscess, drugs, being fed by an IV, lymphoma, tuberculosis, sarcoidosis, and amyloidosis.
 Other causes of this form of the disorder include primary biliary cirrhosis, primary sclerosing cholangitis, viral hepatitis, alcoholic liver disease, pregnancy, Sjogren syndrome, and others.

-Please refer to drug-induced cholestasis for further information on medications which may cause this problem.
+Please refer to drug-induced cholestasis

 Symptoms